rackerlabs/technical-blog/_posts/2015-08-24-data-science-baltimore.md

 ## Getting the raw data

 The first step is to get the raw data.
-Data.gov is a great resource for public data sets, it's catalog has a wide variety of things to explore.
+Data.gov is a great resource for public datasets, because it's catalog has a wide variety of things to explore.
 In this case, we are exploring Baltimore City data.
 The [Baltimore City Employee Salaries FY2014](http://catalog.data.gov/dataset/baltimore-city-employee-salaries-fy2014-5924b) dataset is a simple csv compilation of job titles and salaries for 2014.
 The data is cataloged on data.gov, but the data itself can be downloaded right from the Baltimore city website at [data.baltimorecity.gov](https://data.baltimorecity.gov/api/views/2j28-xzd7/rows.csv?accessType=DOWNLOAD).

 ## Using Jupyter notebooks

 Jupyter notebooks (previously ipython notebooks) are a great mechanism for exploring and sharing datasets.
-In this case we spun up our own instance of Jupyter on Rackspace, but any instance of ipython notebooks will work.
+In this case, we spun up our own instance of Jupyter on Rackspace, but any instance of ipython notebooks will work.
 We are running a multi-user server, but this analysis doesn't really require it.
 Another option would be a [temporary server](https://lambdaops.com/ipythonjupyter-tmpnb-debuts/).

 For reference, the entire project is in [nbviewer](http://nbviewer.ipython.org/github/kgorman/notebooks/blob/master/Baltimore_Salaries.ipynb) or direcly in [Github](https://github.com/kgorman/notebooks/blob/master/Baltimore_Salaries.ipynb).